Baboquivari Peak Wilderness

 7.5-Minute Topo Map: Baboquivari Peak

-The east face of Baboquivari Peak
+The Altar Valley, on the east side of Baboquivari Peak

 Baboquivari Peak from Kitt Peak